 The review is based on an individual assessment.
-When a conflict ends, it is possible that cessation is examined for all members of the group who were specifically concerned by this conflict.
+When a conflict ends, it is possible that a possible revocation is examined for all members of the group who were specifically concerned by this conflict.
 This happened, for example, at the end of the conflicts in ex-Yugoslavia in the 1990s.
-Recently this has not been the case, however, as most of the relevant conflicts are long-standing (Somalia, Afghanistan, Iraq).
-However, the SEM has announced that it will examine the temporary admissions granted persons from Eritrea and the Western Balkans as one of its priorities in 2018.
+Recently this has hardly ever been the case, however, as most of the relevant conflicts are long-standing (Somalia, Afghanistan, Iraq, Syria).
 Even if cessation is considered for a group of persons, it is examined in each case individually.

 Apart from the review of the necessity of protection due to the situation in the country or the situation of the person, temporary admission ceases automatically if a person leaves Switzerland permanently, if he or she is abroad for more than two months without a permission to travel, or if he or she receives a residence permit.
 A person’s departure from Switzerland is already considered permanent if the person asks for asylum in another country.
 This can lead to unclear situations if persons are transferred back to Switzerland from other European states, and then find that their temporary admission has ceased in the meantime.